link to ringley website

 The declining supply of social housing and steep hike in property prices are two factors encouraging families to consider the rented housing option.
 Rented accommodation is not only the choice for bachelors and students anymore, affordability has delayed the first house purchase pushing the average age of the first-time buyer to well into their thirties, and therefore driven the exponential rise in families living in rented homes.

 There was a time when a rented home used to be a temporary arrangement before a family moved into their own house.
 Several factors now force families to consider rented homes as their long-term abode.
 This is driving an urgent need to improve the quality of rented homes, besides allowing tenants access to a greater variety of options.
-There is huge scope to improve services by letting agents and creating a system to help landlords and tenants.
+There is huge scope to improve services by letting agents and creating a system to help mould-rules-for-landlords-and-agents'>landlords and tenants.

 Renters reforms would support millions of renters